"The Missing Picture":

 Silver Pagoda (Wat Preah Keo)

-Adjacent to the Royal Palace, the Silver Pagoda, otherwise known as Wat Preah Keo or Temple of the Emerald Buddha, was originally constructed out of wood in 1892 by King Norodom before it was rebuilt in 1962 to display the brilliance and richness of Khmer civilization.
-While more than half of the pagoda’s contents were lost, stolen, or destroyed during the wars of the last few decades, the silver-tiled floors, bejewelled objects, and intricate examples of artisanship and craft continue to line the spectacular interior.
+Part of the Royal Palace grounds, the Silver Pagoda, otherwise known as Wat Preah Keo or Temple of the Emerald Buddha, was originally constructed out of wood in 1892 by King Norodom before it was rebuilt in 1962 to display the brilliance and richness of Khmer civilization.
+While more than half of the pagoda’s contents were lost, stolen, or destroyed during the wars of the last few decades, the silver-tiled floors, bejeweled objects, and intricate examples of artisanship and craft continue to line the spectacular interior.

-Also next to the Royal Palace in the Riverside area, the National Museum of Cambodia was built from 1917 and 1920 by the French and now houses dozens of traditional terracotta structures that make up the world’s finest collection of Khmer sculpture.
+Near the Royal Palace, the National Museum of Cambodia was built from 1917 and 1920 by the French and now houses dozens of traditional terracotta structures that make up the world’s finest collection of Khmer sculpture.
 Aside from containing works from the Angkor era of the Khmer Empire (9th to 15th century C.E.), the museum also has pottery and bronze dating back to the 4th century under the Funan and Chenla periods.
 Set up around a gorgeous courtyard, the National Museum is worth a visit for anyone interested in Cambodia’s more ancient history.

 Wat Phnom sits on a 27 meter-high hill – the only in Phnom Penh – and is the tallest religious structure in the city.
 The first pagoda on the site was said to be erected in 1373 to hold four statues of Buddha that had been shored by the waters of the Mekong and discovered by a woman named Penh.